MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/developing-marble-maze-a-windows-store-game-in-cpp-and-directx.md

 -   How to design resources such as textures, models, or audio.
 -   How to troubleshoot behavior or performance issues in your game.
 -   How to prepare your game for use in other parts of the world.
--   How to certify and publish your game to the Windows Store.
+-   How to certify and publish your game to the Microsoft Store.

 Marble Maze also uses the [DirectXMath](https://msdn.microsoft.com/library/windows/desktop/hh437833) library to work with 3D geometry and perform physics calculations, such as collisions.
 DirectXMath is not covered in-depth in this section.
 For details about how Marble Maze uses DirectXMath, refer to the source code.